The Most Beautiful Places in Japan, from Castles to Floating Shrines

 Takeda Castle, Asago, Hyogo Prefecture

-Often referred to as Japan's Machu Picchu, Takeda takes castle on a cloud to a whole new level.
+Often referred to as Japan's Machu Picchu, Takeda takes the concept of “castle on a cloud” to Miyazaki levels of enchantment.
 It's believed to have been built in 1443 but was ultimately left abandoned by the 17th century.
-To catch the morning mist shrouding the castle, and the magical views that follow, bring a Thermos of coffee and set up camp before sunrise.
+To catch the morning mist shrouding the castle—and the magical views that follow—bring a Thermos of coffee and set up camp before sunrise.

 Meoto Iwa, Mie Prefecture

-This set of scared rocks in the middle of the ocean represent a husband and wife (Meoto Iwa signifies "the Wedded Rocks").
+This set of sacred rock off the shores of Ise Bay represent a husband and wife (Meoto Iwa is also known as the Wedded Rocks).
 The rope connecting them, called a shimenawa, is ceremoniously changed three times a year.
-On a lucky day it's possible to catch the sun rising between the rocks and the subtle silhouette of Mount Fuji in the distance.
+On a lucky day, it's possible to catch the sun rising between the rocks and the subtle silhouette of Mount Fuji in the distance.

-For the Japanese, bamboo is a symbol of strength, and it's often found near temples to ward off evil.
-So it only makes sense that Kyoto, the "City of Ten Thousand Shrines," is home to a spectacular bamboo grove.
-Paths and bike trails weave throughout this dense, otherworldly forest, but even the rustling of tourists can't disturb the chillingly calm sound of the bamboo swaying in the wind.
+In Japanese culture, bamboo is a symbol of strength, and it's often found near temples to ward off evil.
+So, it only makes sense that Kyoto, the "City of 10 Thousand Shrines," is home to a spectacular bamboo grove.
+Paths and bike trails weave throughout this otherworldly forest, but even the noisy rustling of tourists can't disturb the chillingly calm sound of the bamboo swaying in the wind.

-Founded in 645 -- or, 1,000 years before the United States -- Senso-ji is Tokyo's oldest temple, and one of those rare tourist attractions worth fighting the crowds to see.
+The world’s largest city is a place of endless contradiction, yet somehow the ancient and the futuristic live in perfect harmony.
+That’s no more apparent than at Tokyo’s oldest temple.
+Founded in 645 CE—a full 1,000 years before the United States—Senso-ji is a rare tourist attraction worth fighting the crowds to see.
 After passing through Kaminarimon, the entry gate with a massive lantern and throngs of selfie takers, the grounds turn into an eclectic shopping area with hundreds of stalls selling traditional Japanese souvenirs and snacks like chopsticks and mochi.

 Motonosumi Inari, Yamaguchi Prefecture